Have you ever wondered why your competitors get more traffic than you do?

 You might not have noticed emotional copy is being used around the web, but there is one type of emotion almost all of us have seen being used.

 Popularized by Buzzfeed and similar websites, emotional curiosity has long been used to drive clicks to articles and capture users in an endless loop to keep reading.
-Just check out some of these examples.

 No wonder website like Upworthy write over 25 headlines for a single article before testing and finalizing one.